recalledz/project-start/README.md

 Stages and Worlds: Advance through stages, encountering bosses at milestones (e.g., stage 10) and progressing to new worlds with increased difficulty.

-Auto-Attack: Activate automated attacks with adjustable speeds, influenced by card stats.
+Auto-Attack: Activate automated attacks with adjustable speeds, influenced by disciple stats.

-Prestige System: Reset progress for long-term benefits, including deck reshuffling, HP refill, and stage resets.
+Prestige System: Reset progress for long-term benefits, including disciple recall, HP refill, and stage resets.

 Core Meditation: Mind, Body and Soul orbs fill from Life tab activities.
 They no longer gain XP from mana, healing or defeats during combat.
 Constructs System: Combine resources to craft constructs (see docs/phrase-system.md).